Planning Your Korean Ski Holiday?

 Chairlifts

-Yongpyong offers a total of 14 chairlifts, including 5 high-speed quads.
+Yongpyong Resort has a total of 14 chairlifts, including 5 high-speed quads.
 The mix of fixed-grip and surface lifts keeps lines moving efficiently, even during peak season.

 Rainbow Gondola